EasyCorp/EasyAdminBundle/Resources/doc/tutorials/complex-backend-config.md

 ```

 The imported files can define any number of EasyAdmin configuration options.
 You
-can even define the same option in several files and Symfony will take of merge
+can even define the same option in several files and Symfony will take care of
-all values (the last one always wins).
+merging all values (the last one always wins).

 Importing EasyAdmin Configuration from Different Bundles
 --------------------------------------------------------